-2.1.1 New tutorials
+2.2 New tutorials

-- Upgrade to version v1.2: Leverages the BYFN network to show how an upgrade flow should work.
-Includes both a script (which can serve as a template for upgrades), as well as the individual commands. - CouchDB: How to set up a CouchDB data store (which allows for rich queries). - Private data: Shows how to set up a collection using BYFN. - Query certificates based on various filter criteria (Fabric CA): Describes how to use fabric-ca-client to manage certificates.
+- Upgrading to the Newest Version of Fabric: Leverages the BYFN network to show how an upgrade flow should work.
+Includes both a script (which can serve as a template for upgrades), as well as the individual commands. - Query the CouchDB State Database With Pagination: Expands the current CouchDB tutorial to add pagination.